- Pet Owners

 Watch Dr. Olson from Greenbriar Animal Hospital explain microchips and the benefits of microchipping your pet.

-Each year millions of pets become lost or displaced.
-In fact, 1 in 3 pets will go missing sometime in their lives.
+Each year, millions of pets become lost or displaced.
+In fact, 1 in 3 pets will go missing sometime during their lifetime.
 The Avid® Microchip is an implantable medical device that safely and permanently identifies your pet.
 Since 1985 Avid has successfully reunited millions of lost pets with their owners, and today, saving lives through microchip identification and recovery continues to be Avid's mission and business.

 The Avid Microchip is a passive, integrated transponder that is about the size of a grain of rice (12mm) and is injected into animals with a 12-gauge needle.
 The microchip is encapsulated in a biocompatible glass capsule coated with Parylene C to prevent tissue irritation and microchip migration.
 The microchip does not use batteries but is energized by an electromagnetic field produced by a microchip scanner.
 The microchip is permanent and will last the life of the pet.
 Each microchip has a unique identification number that is encoded and locked into its integrated circuit.
 When the pet is registered in a pet recovery database this identification number links the pet to the owner's contact information.